-- The owner must have acquired title to a property after January 11, 2002. - The owner must have conducted all appropriate inquiries (AAI) prior to acquiring the property.
-AAI, typically met by conducting a Phase I Environmental Site Assessment using the ASTM E1527-13 (or ASTM E2247-16) standard practice, must be conducted or updated within one year prior to the date the property is acquired (i.e., the date on which the entity takes title to the property).
-In addition, certain aspects of the AAI or Phase I Environmental Site Assessment must be updated, prior to property acquisition, if the activities were conducted more than six months prior to the date of acquisition. - The owner must not be liable in any way for contamination at the site or affiliated with any other person potentially liable for the contamination.
+- The owner must not be liable in any way for contamination at the site or affiliated with any other person potentially liable for the contamination.
 (Affiliations include familial, contractual, financial, or corporate relationships that are the result of a reorganization of a business entity with potential liability.) - All disposal of hazardous substances at the site occurred before the person acquired the site. - The owner must exercise appropriate care by taking reasonable steps to address releases, including stopping continuing releases and preventing threatened future releases and exposures to hazardous substances on the site. - The owner must comply with any land use restrictions and not impede the effectiveness or integrity of any institutional controls associated with response actions at the site. - The owner must provide full cooperation, assistance, and access to authorized persons. - The owner must comply with any CERCLA information requests and administrative subpoenas, and provide all legally required notices with respect to the discovery or release of any hazardous substances found at the site. - The owner must not impede performance of a response action or natural resource restoration.